Sp00kyB00k/personal_blog/README.md

 Flask-Email
 markdown
 bleach
 coverage

+## Wanted functionality

+- Mailserver
+- Books page
+- Messaging
+- Other writers
+- Embeds / Links
+- Photos inside articles

 ## To Do

 Add mailserver
-Books page (Books + review)
+Books page ( Books + review )
+Update markdown formatting to a better embed that scales with CSS
 Photo uploading when pictures are needed inside a Post
-Dont show email when clicking on my account
-Replace bootstrap 4 with own css & js